 “Lho” means “year” and “Sar” means “new”.
 The word “Lhosar” means New Year or the beginning of a new era.
 The people wear their ethnic dress, extend best wishes, gather to sing, dance, have delicious feasts with fanfare and enthusiasm.
 In case you miss Lhosar, you can explore Tamang culture and daily routine life with a Tamang heritage trail Trek in Nepal.

 Can you believe a festival of playing with mud?

 On Ashad 15 in the Nepalese Calendar, during monsoon as the sky showers crashing rain marking the season for rice plantation, Nepalese observe this amazing mud festival.
 “Is it good to play with the dirt?”, If you have this query, then I disclose that playing with the mud is healthy.
-This helps in expressing creativity, boost up fine motor skills, increase sensory awareness, leading and following directions.
+This helps in expressing creativity, boosts up fine motor skills, increases sensory awareness, leading and follows directions.
 Besides, it shall promote communication, negotiation, cooperation, sharing, and being close to nature.

 Nepal is an agricultural country.
 Despite this, many parts of Nepal lack modern technologies to plant rice.
 The men plow fields while women plant the rice seedlings while singing and dancing called “Ropai songs” along with eating Dahi- Chiura (curd and beaten rice), local alcohols (as per preference), fruits, pickles, etc. The splashing of muds brings the merriment of field plowing.
 Also, the singing of local music fills the air with magic, making it a genuine Nepali festival.
 If you are visiting Nepal during Monsoon in late July, then you can experience this amazing celebration in Nepal.